Department of Justice (Philippines)

 The Department of Justice (Kagawaran ng Katarungan, abbreviated as DOJ) is under the executive department of the Philippine government responsible for upholding the rule of law in the Philippines.
 It is the government's principal law agency, serving as its legal counsel and prosecution arm.
 It has its headquarters at the DOJ Building in Padre Faura Street, Ermita, Manila.

-The department is led by the Secretary of Justice, nominated by the President of the Philippines and confirmed by the Commission on Appointments.
-The Secretary is a member of the Cabinet.
-President Bongbong Marcos named Jesus Crispin Remulla as secretary of Justice on May 23, 2022.
+The department is led by the Secretary of Justice, nominated by the president of the Philippines and confirmed by the Commission on Appointments.
+The secretary is a member of the Cabinet.
+The agency is currently held by its Acting Secretary Usec.
+Fredderick A. Vida.

 History

 The DOJ traces its beginnings at the Revolutionary Assembly in Naic, Cavite on April 17, 1897.
 The Department of Grace and Justice was tasked with the establishment of a regime of law in the Republic, with Severino de las Alas at the helm.
-The department, however, was not included in Pres.
-Aguinaldo's Biak-na-Bato Cabinet, which was established in November 1897.
+The department, however, was not included in President Emilio Aguinaldo's Biak-na-Bato Cabinet, which was established in November 1897.

-Shortly after the proclamation of independence on June 12, 1898, President Emilio Aguinaldo resurrected the department as the Department of Justice via a September 26, 1898 decree.
-The department, however, disappeared again in Pres.
-Aguinaldo's Cabinet upon the proclamation of the First Republic in 1899.
+Shortly after the proclamation of independence on June 12, 1898, President Aguinaldo resurrected the department as the Department of Justice via a September 26, 1898 decree.
+The department, however, disappeared again from Aguinaldo's Cabinet upon the proclamation of the First Republic in 1899.

 After the American occupation a year later, the military government established the Office of the Attorney of the Supreme Court.
 On June 11, 1901, it was renamed the Office of the Attorney General and on September 1 of the same year, the office became the Department of Finance and Justice.